 Te Pataka o Sir Archie John Te Atawhai Taiaroa has been designed by Warren and Mahoney Architects.
 The design arrived at as the result of an Australasian design competition run in 1999.

 The Sarjeant Gallery Redevelopment Project is forecast as a two year construction with completion scheduled for the end of 2021

 Reopening will occur after the construction period has finalised and both the new and old gallery’s heating and ventilation systems have been fully commissioned so the artwork can be installed.

-The redeveloped Sarjeant Gallery te Whare o Rehua Whanganui is currently projected to re-open in mid 2022.
+The redeveloped Sarjeant Gallery te Whare o Rehua Whanganui is currently projected to re-open in spring 2022.

 - Current - Planning for cultural and archaeological monitoring and treatment of any findings unearthed during the excavation of the site at Pukenamu Queen’s Park is in progress.

-- Current - The revised design of the seismic strengthening solution for the existing gallery is complete and subject to negotiation with the main contractor to ensure efficiency of construction and best value.
+- Current - Revised design of the seismic strengthening solution for the existing gallery is complete and subject to negotiation with the main contractor to ensure efficiency of construction and best value.

 - November 2019: the existing gallery is blessed by Te Runanga o Tupoho so that work can commence on the lifting and protection of the timber floors ahead of restoration works.

 - November 2019: Resolution by Council to proceed with construction and award the main construction contract to McMillan & Lockwood PN Ltd.